The WA Government provides concessions and rebates to eligible electricity customers supplied by Synergy or Horizon Power.

 - Reduced meter test fee

-Other concession and rebates available are:
+Other concessions and rebates available are:

 - Life Support Equipment Electricity Subsidy: assists eligible customers with the cost of using life support equipment at home.